Xiaomi’s Xiao AI assistant passes 49.9 million users

 The latest MACE (version 0.12.0) will feature both improved heterogeneous compute and cross-device performance.
 It’ll additionally ship with a speech recognition system — Kaldi — that’s open source and available for free under the Apache license, and it’ll play nicely with CMake, a development tool that uses an independent compiler method.

 By way of refresher, MACE is a machine learning framework designed for mobile heterogeneous computing — that is, computing that uses more than one kind of processor or cores — on Android, iOS, Linux, and Windows devices.
 It taps frameworks including NEON, OpenCL, Hexagon, and Winograd to bolster runtime performance while automatically allocating memory and keeping external dependencies to a minimum.
-Xiaomi says it’s optimized for recent hardware from Qualcomm, MediaTek, Pinecone, as well as other manufacturers licensing chip designs from ARM, and that it supports AI model formats built in Google’s TensorFlow, Facebook’s Caffe2, and the Open Neural Network Exchange.
+Xiaomi says it’s optimized for recent hardware from Qualcomm, MediaTek, and Pinecone, as well as other manufacturers licensing chip designs from ARM, and that it supports AI model formats built in Google’s TensorFlow, Facebook’s Caffe2, and the Open Neural Network Exchange.

 The sorts of models that can be designed with MACE are chiefly of the natural language and computer vision sort, like those core to voice translation, facial recognition, and style transfer.